specs as shared reality

 supersedes: auth-v1.md

-The best workflows make the relationship explicit:
+the workflows that worked best made the relationship explicit:

-- spec says what should happen
+- spec said what should happen

-- implementation attempts to satisfy both
+- implementation attempted to satisfy both

-The planning step quietly becomes requirements generation.
+the planning step quietly became requirements generation.

 - operational instead of inspirational